By Category

 Yanoviak, S. P. 2013.
 Shock value: are lianas natural lightning rods?
 Pages 147-153 in: M. Lowman, S. Devy, and T. Ganesh (eds.).
 Treetops at risk: challenges of global forest canopies.
 Springer, New York. pdf

-CANOPY ANT ECOLOGY & BEHAVIOR
+FOREST ARTHROPOD ECOLOGY & BEHAVIOR

 Stark, A. Y. and S. P. Yanoviak.
 2018.
 Adhesion and running speed of a tropical arboreal ant (Cephalotes atratus) on wet substrates.
 J. Roy.
 Soc.
 Open Science 5: 181540. doi: 10.1098/rsos.181540. pdf